The Mrs. Carter Show World Tour: Commercial performance

-On July 7, 2013, the Australasia leg of the tour was announced, with dates set for shows in Australia and New Zealand, where Beyoncé held a concert for the first time in her career.
-Fan club tickets for the October 18, 2013 show in Auckland, New Zealand sold out in 3 minutes.
-The general sale for the New Zealand shows became available to the public on July 19, 2013 and within 15 minutes all allocations of tickets were sold out for the three shows.
+On July 7, 2013, the Oceania leg of the tour was announced, with dates set for shows in Australia and New Zealand, where Beyoncé held a concert for the first time in her career.
+Fan club tickets for the October 18, 2013, show in Auckland, New Zealand sold out in 3 minutes.
+The general sale for the New Zealand shows became available to the public on July 19, 2013, and within 15 minutes all allocations of tickets were sold out for the three shows.
 A fourth and final Auckland show was then added.
 Promoter Live Nation confirmed The Mrs. Carter Show World Tour was officially the fastest selling tour of all time at Vector Arena.
 It also became the concert with the highest attendance at Vector Arena by a solo artist, with 44,596 tickets sold.
 Beyoncé's two shows at the Perth Arena went on to hold the number one and two spots for highest attendance in a single show, dethroning previous record holder Pink.
 It was then announced that Beyoncé's Australasian leg of the tour was one of the most successful tours in the continent from any artist, playing for more than 220,000 fans and earning 40 million Australian dollars.

 On December 11, 2013, a second European leg through 2014 was announced bringing the total number of shows to 132, thus becoming Beyoncé's longest running tour to date.
 Similar to the first European leg, a frenzied rush for tickets, further enhanced by the release of the singer's self-titled fifth studio album three days before ticket sales began, resulted in extra dates being added for all United Kingdom shows, Dublin, Cologne, Amsterdam and Antwerp.
 For the second European leg, Beyoncé had beaten the record she herself had set earlier in the year, by selling 40,000 tickets in under one hour for the two 2014 concerts at Antwerp.
 Pollstar ranked The Mrs. Carter Show at number 2 on its year-end chart of the top twenty grossing worldwide tours with a gross of $188.6 million from the 2013 shows.
 Tickets were sold with an average gross of $2,449,248 per city.
 In April 2014, Billboard reported that Beyoncé's 2014 European shows grossed $41.1 million and played for an audience of 384,730.
 This brought The Mrs. Carter Show World Tour's total gross to $229.7 million when combined with the 107 shows performed in 2013, and the total attendance to 2,082,848, averaging 15,779 attendance and $1.74 million gross per night.
 The tour was Beyoncé's highest grossing to date before being surpassed by The Formation World Tour which grossed over $256 million.